 Please ensure the login has been given db_datareader and db_datawriter access to the database.
 See logins and access.

-Use SQL Server Account to Remote SQL Server
+SQL Server Authentication to Remote SQL Server

-Scenario 5: Split - you are installing the management service(s) on a server, and targeting an existing SQL Server instance in your organization.
+Split - you are installing the management service(s) on a server, and targeting an existing SQL Server instance in your organization.
 You have set up the database to use Mixed Mode Authentication.

 choco install chocolatey-management-service -y --package-parameters-sensitive="'/ConnectionString:Server=<RemoteSqlHost>;Database=ChocolateyManagement;User ID=ChocoUser;Password=Ch0c0R0cks;'"